Geometric Flow appearing in Conservation Law in Classical and Quantum Mechanics: Abstract

 \section{Abstract}

 The appearance of a geometric flow in the conservation law of particle number in classical particle diffusion and in the conservation law of probability in quantum mechanics is discussed in the geometrical environment of a two-dimensional curved surface with thickness $\epsilon$ embedded in $R_3$.
-In such a system with a small thickness $\epsilon$, the usual two-dimensional conservation law does not hold and we find an anomaly.
+In such a system with a small thickness $\epsilon$, the usual two-dimensional conservation law does not hold and we find an anomaly by using the equation $\partial \rho / \partial t + \nabla_i^{(2)}J^i \neq 0$, where $\rho$ is the two-dimensional density, $J^i$ is the two-dimensional flow, and $\nabla_i^{(2)}$ is the two-dimensional covariant derivative.
 The anomalous term is obtained by the expansion of $\epsilon$.
-We find that this term has a Gaussian and mean curvature dependence and can be written as the total divergence of some geometric flow.
-We then have a new conservation law by adding the geometric flow to the original one.
-This fact holds in both classical and quantum mechanics when we confine particles to a curved surface with a small thickness.
+We find that this term has a Gaussian and mean curvature dependence and can be written as the total divergence of some geometric flow $J^i_{G}$.
+In total, we have